 - The amount due on the itemization date

 - Any interest or other charges that accrued since the itemization date

 - Any payments or other credits since the itemization date

 - The total amount due on the date of the letter

 That letter will therefore look much different from the letters that debt collectors have sent consumers in the past.

-In the meantime, feel free to contact the compliance team at Kramer & Frank to discuss the debt-collection rule, the additional information required, and the possibility of sending a hand-off letter to consumers.
+In the meantime, feel free to contact the compliance team at Kramer & Frank to discuss the debt-collection rule and the additional information required.